anonymity44/PRODIGY_CS_01/README.md

 **Usage:**
 Run the script.
 Input the message you want to encrypt or decrypt.
-Enter the shift value (positive for right shift, negative for left shift).
+Enter the shift value in number